libgd/libgd/src/readme.txt

                 provided fonts.
 The null-terminated C string specified by the fifth argument is drawn from left to right in the specified color.
 (See gdImageStringUp for a way of drawing vertical text.
-See also gdImageStringTTF, new with gd-1.6.2.)
+See also gdImageStringFT for a high quality solution.)
 Pixels not set by a particular character retain their previous color.

 #include "gd.h"